Lovely Tree with Ornamental White Bark

-Paper Birch is a fast-growing tree with particularly ornamental bark.
+The Paper Birch is a beautiful tree with particularly ornamental bark.
 One would be a handsome addition to your front yard where passers-by could enjoy its ornamental features year-round.
 It’s a wonderful compliment to other plantings and provides vibrant fall color.

 Your Paper Birch tree is obviously noted for its white bark, unique to other plantings in your yard.
 The “papery” bark tends to peel, revealing reddish-brown bark underneath.
 This creates a two-toned effect that is simply breathtaking in the common landscape.

 As your Paper Birch matures, black horizontal lines will appear to contrast with the white, adding even more ornamental appeal.
 The dark-green, lightly-toothed leaves turn a stunning golden hue in autumn, spicing up your yard before they fall to reveal more of the beautiful bark for your enjoyment during the winter months.

 Paper Birch trees are the most widely distributed (east to west), of all North American birches.
 The graceful form and attractive white bark of Paper Birch make it a prized species for ornamental plantings and landscaping around homes and public buildings.